0xPARC/0xparc-intro-book/easy/src/lwe.typ

   $a_1 = 10.$
 + ...

-we omit the rest of the solution, which makes for some fun tinkering.
+We omit the rest of the solution, which makes for some fun tinkering.
 ]